 The first of the Analytical Writing essay tasks is the Issue essay.
-On the Issue essay, you will be given a point of view about which you'll have to form an opinion, and then you'll need to provide a well-supported and justifiable case for that opinion.

-The Issue essay requires you to construct your own argument by making claims and providing evidence to support your position on a given issue.
-The directions will ask you to take a position on the issue, and they'll instruct you to explain your position convincingly, using reasons and/or examples to back up your assertions.
+For this essay, you will be given a point of view on a topic.
+The directions will ask you to take a position on the issue, and they'll instruct you to explain your position convincingly.
+You will therefore need to express an opinion and write an argument in support of it.
+In constructing your argument, you will provide evidence in the form of reasons and/or examples to support your position.

-For the assignment topic, expect about one to two sentences that discuss a broad, general issue, sometimes presenting only one point of view and sometimes presenting two conflicting points.
-Either way, the test will present a statement that could reasonably be either supported or argued against.
+For the topic, expect about one to two sentences that discuss a broad, general issue.
+The prompt may state one point of view, one point of view along with a reason for that opinion, or opposing points of view.
+Regardless of the prompt format, the test will present a statement that could reasonably be either supported or argued against.
 Your job is to form an opinion on the topic and make a case for that opinion.

-The directions for Issue essays will look like this:
+The directions for the Issue essay will begin like this: